alephium/www/src/content/blog/2023-11-23_Alephium-Bridge--The-Tutorial-28e7b92b339a/index.md

 description: 'How to bridge your tokens + what to do on the Alephium Ecosystem'
 ---

-How to bridge your tokens + what to do on the Alephium Ecosystem

----

 ### Alephium Bridge: The Tutorial

 #### How to bridge your tokens + what to do on the Alephium Ecosystem